Thomas F. Brandvold, CWT

 Starting with a box of pipe pieces and a bucket of water in his dad’s workshop, Matt Jensen developed an early fascination with the use and movement of water.
 When Matt was growing up in Green Bay, Wisconsin, his appreciation of water flourished, and he spent much of his summer days sailing and fishing.
 In 2003, Matt graduated from the University of Wisconsin, Stevens Point, where he majored in analytical chemistry and minored in American history.
 During his final summer in college, he did an internship with BetzDearborn, where his interest in water treatment began.
 After a short time with Brenntag selling commodity chemicals to the food, pharmaceutical, and specialty chemical industries, Matt went to work for Garratt Callahan selling primarily in the food and healthcare markets.
-He then went on to Watertech of America, Inc., where he began working as a territory manager and recently transitioned into the role of director of applied technologies.
-His responsibilities include technical support for the sales team, product management and development, chemical program management, and large market sales development.
-Matt earned his CWT in 2009, and is actively involved in both the Young Professionals Group and the Technical Committee.
-He currently resides in Eaton, Wisconsin, where he lives with his wife, Courtney; their son, Will (8) and daughter, Sawyer (4); their dog, Bailey; and their 11 chickens and four ducks.
+He then went on to Watertech of America, Inc., where he began working as a territory manager and transitioned into the role of Director of Applied Technologies.
+After 12 years with Watertech of America, Inc, Matt found his home with Global Water Technology, Inc. as the Vice President of Technology and Innovation.
+Matt earned his CWT in 2009, and is actively involved in both the Young Professionals Group and the Charity Task Force.
+He currently resides in Eaton, Wisconsin, where he lives with his wife, Courtney; their son, Will (11) and daughter, Sawyer (7); their dog, Bailey; and their chickens and ducks.

 Steve Hallier, CWT

 WET Solutions, Inc.